 California's insurance market is experiencing significant change as a result of health reform and the millions who became newly eligible for public insurance and private subsidies.

-A quick reference guide with 2014 enrollment data points to large shifts in both Medi-Cal and individual coverage levels due to the Affordable Care Act (ACA).
-The report California Health Insurers: Brink of Change provides a snapshot of the insurance market in California at the end of 2013, just before the major provisions ACA took effect.
+A quick reference guide with 2015 enrollment data points to large shifts in both Medi-Cal and individual coverage levels due to the Affordable Care Act (ACA).
+The report California Health Insurers: Brink of Change provides a snapshot of the insurance market in California at the end of 2013, just before major provisions of the ACA took effect.